ContentMine/workshop-resources/modules/B-Architecture/README.md

 ### Resources

+* slides [LINK]
 * a precompiled dataset with ami-plugins run
-* slides [LINK]
+* links and documentation to 2-3 publisher APIs (EUPMC, ...)
+* an example CProject/CTree
+* an example fact + surrounding context

 ### Watch for